LillianLuzinsky/letter-jumble/README.md

 1) I'm still learning how to develop in ReactJS.
 I tested a few React drag and drop libraries, and react-sortable-hoc was the library I could understand to implement in my project.
-2) I tried not using a library for the spelling page, but unfortunately, you can't drag and drop on a mobile phone or tablet.
+2) I tried not to use a library for the spelling page, because I wanted to understand the algorithm.
+Unfortunately, you can't drag and drop on a mobile phone or tablet.
 3) I'm still working on making it responsive for smaller devices.
 4) Navigation bar is still a work in progress.
-5) I want to learn how to add an animated feature where it rewards the child when the exercise is completed accurately.
+5) I want to learn to add an animated feature where it rewards the child when the exercise is accurately completed.

-### Spent 2 weeks working from recieving brief until delivering presentation.
+### From receiving brief to delivering our final presentation, took 2 weeks.